Sudan conflict: Landmark skyscraper in Khartoum engulfed in flames

 Residents in a southern district of the city - where the army was targeting RSF bases - told AFP they heard "huge bangs" as they woke up.

+She described the battles on Saturday and Sunday as "the most violent since the war began".

+According to a group of pro-democracy lawyers, the fighting had killed "dozens of civilians" in Khartoum since Friday.

-Others reported fighting in the city of El-Obeid, some 400km (250 miles) south of the capital.
+Fighting was also reported in the city of El-Obeid, some 400km (250 miles) south of the city.

 The RSF has been fighting to take control of the capital, and the military's air strikes have been aimed at weakening RSF positions.